 - Create IIS sites, port bindings and Certificate setup for an individual IIS web application.

 - Configure Firewall rules for applications that need to listen on specific ports.

-- Tweak various windows settings to make a machine personalized to a users tastes.
+- Tweak various Windows settings to make a machine personalized to users tastes.

 - Install critical Windows updates.